Nabopolassar and the Rise of Chaldea

 Integration of Mesopotamian Heritage and the Diversity of the Empire

 The religious traditions of Mesopotamia held an important place in the Persian Empire.
 The worship of deities like Marduk continued, and Persian kings even participated in local religious rituals as "Kings of the Gods."
 This religious tolerance not only appeased local populations but also provided ideological legitimacy for the empire.
-The economic system of Mesopotamia was also fully utilized by Persia.
+The economic system of Mesopotamia was also fully utilized by the Persians.
 Babylon's agricultural production, commercial networks, and tax systems became the pillars of the empire's finances.
-The irrigation systems of the Tigris-Euphrates basin were maintained under Persian management, ensuring a stable food supply.
+The irrigation systems of the Tigris-Euphrates region were maintained under Persian management, ensuring a stable food supply.

 The diversity of the Persian Empire was also reflected in its incorporation of local elites.
 Babylonian nobles, priests, and merchants found their place within the Persian administrative and commercial systems.
 They were not only the managers of the empire but also bridges for cultural exchange.
 Through these elites, Persia connected the heritage of Mesopotamia with the cultures of Egypt, India, and Greece, forming a unique imperial culture.